 The HyperTrack SDK is active on thousands of devices through 100+ apps across the globe.
-Users represent all 6 inhabited continents 2 major smartphone Operating Systems several tracking use cases and markets and a variety of network and GPS conditions.
+Users represent all 6 inhabited continents, 2 major smartphone Operating Systems, several tracking use cases and markets, and a variety of network and GPS conditions.
 We implemented a way for the SDK to record overall battery consumption on the device during the time it was active.
 This is our first battery benchmarking exercise at a reasonable scale.
 This goes beyond small scale tests we had done with dozens of users in controlled setups.
-Turns out we are able to deliver real-time location tracking with near-zero battery drain.
+It turns out we are able to deliver real-time location tracking with near-zero battery drain.

 In this post we share the data that implies that HyperTrack delivers real-time location tracking with near-zero battery drain.
 We go on to list the battery optimization techniques we used in order to get there.